 Now with re-opening policies from state and local authorities, brands need to provide a store atmosphere with a different draw to pull customers back into the physical retail space.
 Replacing yesterday’s tactile encounters with new hands-free experiences can still excite customers while making them feel safe and engaged.

-The National Retail Federation (NRF) recommends stores ensure: (1) adequate lighting that showcases merchandise, (2) impactful signs that provide needed customer guidelines and directives, and (3) enough space for shoppers to comfortably social distance from each other.
+The National Retail Federation (NRF) has made recommendations that stores ensure: (1) adequate lighting that showcases merchandise, (2) impactful signs that provide needed customer guidelines and directives, and (3) enough space for shoppers to comfortably social distance from each other.
 These measures project the image of a quick, convenient, and ultimately safer shopping trip without eliminating the aesthetic appeal of the in-store experience.

 Each phase of the retail process must provide consumers with contactless shopping options, according to the NRF’s Operation Open Doors Checklist and explored below.